- Safe horse handling

 Experience – Learn Horse Language

 Learn how horses assess and communicate with humans, taught by the horses themselves.
 We have been offering this experience on AirBnB Travel since 2017 with 170 5-star experience reviews: “The horses were all friendly and came to greet us…Carrie doesn’t just put you on the horse and ride like most places.
 She will teach the guest about how to read the horse, proper communication with the horse, etc. -Kevin” “Carrie’s Farm was an amazing experience for my granddaughters as they live in a city.
 They interacted with beautiful horses… Carrie was communicative, helpful, friendly, and made us feel at home. -Anastasia” Your experience begins in the barn (please dress for the weather, expect manure/bugs/wildlife, moderate hill climbing) with a short orientation and bathroom break (outhouse).
 Then, if the horses have not already joined us, we go meet them in the field.
 You will by taught by one or more of the horses (their choice), hands-on, to experience communication.
 Be prepared for a potentially emotional experience.
 You cannot lie to a horse, and horses sense everything about your emotions.
 Guests are encouraged to take photos with the horses, and we are happy to assist.
 The experience ends in the barn for discussion.
 Total experience time is 1 hour.
-Maximum of 4 adults.
+Maximum of 4 adults from same social distancing group.
 AirBnB Experiences are currently paused.
 Please book here instead.
 On sale now!
-Starts at $15/person!
+2 for 1 $10!

 Experience – Hiking With Horses

 Take a guided hike of our breathtakingly beautiful farm with our horses.
 Your experience begins in the barn (please dress for the weather, expect manure/bugs/wildlife, moderate hill climbing) with a short orientation, basic instruction and bathroom break (outhouse).
 Then, we will pair you up with one of the horses (their choice).
 We will take a leisurely hike to the top of the ridge to enjoy the incredible views.
 On the way, I’ll answer questions about our rare horses and conscious horsemanship program.
 Once at the top, we will relax for 15 minutes or so while guests take photos with the horses, and we are happy to assist.
 We will then hike back down by a different route.
 The experience ends in the barn to say goodbye to our hiking partners.
 Total experience time is 1 hour.
-Maximum of 4 adults.
+Maximum of 4 people from same social distancing group.
 AirBnB Experiences are currently paused.
 Please book here instead.
 On sale now!
-Starts at $15/person!
+2 for 1 $15!

 Meet The Rare Jilfan Malabar Arabian Horses

 Meet rare Malabar Jilfan Arabian horses.
 You cannot find this experience anywhere else.
 We are the only Malabar Jilfan farm, and only 200 Malabars and a few Jilfan exist globally.
 We have been offering this experience since 2017 on AirBnB Travel with 170 5-star experience reviews: “Definitely don’t miss the morning farm tour!
 Learning about the horses and their stories may have been the highlight of our stay. -CJ” “This was an amazing experience and I cannot wait to return!
-Carrie is very kind, patient and knowledgeable. -Christine” Your experience begins in the barn (please dress for the weather, expect manure/bugs/wildlife, moderate hill climbing) with a short orientation and bathroom break (outhouse).
+Carrie is very kind, patient and knowledgeable. -Christine” Your experience takes place in the barn (please dress for the weather, expect manure/bugs/wildlife) with a short orientation and bathroom break (outhouse).
 Carrie then tells the Malabar/Jilfan story and about rare breed preservation.
-If the horses have not already joined us, we then go meet them in the field.
 The horses are very curious about visitors, and have offered hugs, lessons in communication, and requested petting or scratching the spots they cannot reach.
 Guests are encouraged to take photos with the horses, and we are happy to assist.
-The experience ends in the barn for discussion.
+The experience ends with discussion and questions.
 Everyone has walked away from the experience touched by the beauty, extreme empathy and intelligence of these beings.
 Total experience time is 1 hour.
+Maximum 6 people from the same social distancing group.
 AirBnB Experiences are currently paused.
 Please book here instead.
 On sale now!
-Starts at $10/person!
+2 for 1 $10!

 - Build a closer relationship with one or more of the teacher horses